 3. With you I am well pleased.

-This statement of promise by adding, “I’m so pleased with you.”
+God tops off this statement of promise by adding, “I’m so pleased with you.”
 The God who set the stars in place is saying He’s proud of you.
 Not of some other person—but you.

 As we grow into understanding the depth of God’s heart for us, these affirmations begin to slowly fill the identity-deficit places in our souls.
-Therefore all those things we’ve been doing to look for affirmation, to try to be important, to feel important, to be admired, to be thought of highly—now we have an answer.
-And not from people, not from material things that don’t fill our hearts, not from titles or positions but from God.
+All those things we’ve been doing to look for affirmation, to try to be important, to feel important, to be admired, to be thought of highly—now we have an answer.
+And not from people, not from material things that don’t fill our hearts, not from titles or positions … but from God.

 “And a voice came from heaven: “You are my one dear Son; in you I take great delight.””